 Overall, the Paradigm Elite wheelset gives you an enjoyable upgrade over the average stock set – confident handling, smooth rolling, and dampened rough road surfaces.
-At $900 through this link to Trekbikes.com, a marginally lower price than most of the other wider upgrade wheels, they give the cruising enthusiast a good option for a better ride but don’t stand out among this strong group of road disc wheelset upgrade options.
+At $950 through this link to Trekbikes.com, they give the cruising enthusiast a good option for a better ride but don’t stand out among this strong group of road disc wheelset upgrade options.

 EASTON EA90 SL DISC – A STRONG, VERSATILE PERFORMER WITH A NEW HUB